 If you suspect that your private drinking water is contaminated by organic chemicals, stop drinking the water and call the Health Department at: 802-863-7220 or 800-439-8550 (toll free in Vermont).

-Volatile organic compounds, or VOCs, are substances that contain carbon and evaporate (becomes a vapor) or “off-gases” at room temperature.
-VOCs are human-made and do not occur naturally in drinking water.
-Hundreds of VOCs have been made for a variety of products—such as gasoline, dry cleaning solvents, and degreasing agents.
+VOCs are substances that contain carbon and evaporate or “off-gas” at room temperature.
+VOCs do not occur naturally in drinking water.
+Hundreds of VOCs have been made for a variety of products—such as gasoline, dry cleaning solvents and degreasing agents.
 When these products are improperly stored or disposed of, or when a spill occurs, VOCs can contaminate groundwater and drinking water supplies.

 Although many VOCs found in drinking water are due to contamination, others may be formed when drinking water is treated with chlorine to disinfect it.
-The chlorine reacts with organic materials found in water and forms certain VOCs known as chlorination byproducts.
-Learn more about disinfection byproducts.
+The chlorine reacts with organic materials found in water and forms certain VOCs known as disinfection byproducts.
+Learn more about disinfection byproducts

 The Vermont Department of Environmental Conservation regulates VOCs in public water systems.